Afterlives background

 But they're not the end.

-If you've ever talked to a customer support chatbot and felt yourself getting frustrated — just hoping to reach a human — you've experienced the gap.
+If you've ever talked to a customer support chatbot and felt yourself getting frustrated — just hoping to reach a human — you've experienced the gap (now imagine the same thing in a safety-critical environment).

 Evals test hypotheticals.